Eat a rainbow with your kids

 Cooking up a rainbow an exciting learning experience.
 Most children will know from a very early age how a rainbow is formed from sunlight being split into the colours of the rainbow as it shines through raindrops.
 Older ones will have learnt that each of the coloured lights in the spectrum has a different wavelength.
 We can explain how plants get their energy to grow from the sun and use the different colours to make a variety of chemicals.
 Fruit and vegetables store them in their skins and flesh, and this gives them their distinctive colours.

-In my book TG and the Rainbow Warriors I have used the term Phyto Power to describe the healing power we get from the colours in fruit and vegetables.
+In my book The Secret of the Golden Cauldron I have used the term Phyto Power to describe the healing power we get from the colours in fruit and vegetables.
 There is also a little ditty I wrote that the Rainbow Warriors sing to TG:

 Phyto Power ©